-The band had already been through a couple of name changes: for their first ever gig in May 1977, promoter Richard Boon suggested that the group call themselves Stiff Kittens, after an unfortunate incident featuring some stillborn pet cats belonging to Pete Shelley of local heroes the Buzzcocks.
+The band had already been through a couple of name changes: for their first ever gig in May 1977, promoter Richard Boon suggested that the group call themselves Stiff Kittens, after an incident featuring some stillborn pet cats belonging to Pete Shelley of local heroes the Buzzcocks.
 They were billed as such, but when they turned up for the show, they announced that they were known as Warsaw, named after a track on David Bowie’s latest album Low:

 Unfortunately, when Morris tried to book some London shows via a promoter at the end of 1977, he was told that the band’s name would be confused with the Ladbroke Grove-based act Warsaw Pakt, who had gained much publicity by recording and releasing an album all within one 24 hour period.

-Well, they wouldn’t be caught out like that again - or so they thought.
+So when it came to choosing a new name, the surviving members decided they wouldn’t be caught out like that again - or so they thought.

 The band and manager Rob Gretton agonised over what to call the new outfit, even playing their first show as a trio on 29 July 1980 without any name at all.

 According to Steve Morris, one suggestion was "The Sunshine Valley Dance Band", the name of an old school group of his.
 It would have been a wholly inappropriate and ironic title, given what had happened to their old singer.

 Another stupid suggestion was “The Witch Doctors Of Zimbabwe”, but according to Peter Hook, he and Sumner threatened to quit if they were called that.
 Factory Records boss Tony Wilson liked the name “Stevie And The JDs”.